 Welcome to Sport Malawi

-Each year a group of staff and students go on a four-week expedition to Malawi to deliver needs based workshops and coaching sessions to local organisations, teachers and church leaders.
-The purpose of the workshops is to provide participants with tangible and relevant knowledge so that they can reach and educate on issues that have been affecting wellbeing and quality of life for people in Malawi, such as gender equality, poverty and the HIV/AIDS pandemic.
+Each year and over a four week period, a group of staff and students deliver needs based workshops and coaching sessions to local organisations, teachers and church leaders in Malawi.
+The purpose of the workshops is to provide participants with tangible and relevant knowledge so they can reach and educate on issues that have been affecting wellbeing and quality of life for people in Malawi, such as gender equality, poverty and the HIV/AIDS pandemic.

-Students who come on the trip are from a variety of courses ranging from Law and educational studies to your more conventional sports based courses.
-This diversity is not only acts as a catalyst for student learning, but also provides the Malawians who engage with and attend the workshops with an assortment of valuable experiences to draw upon.
+Students who come on the trip are from a variety of courses ranging from Law and Educational Studies to your more conventional Sports based courses.
+This diversity is not only acts as a catalyst for student learning, but also provides the Malawians who engage with and attend the workshops, an assortment of valuable experiences to draw upon.

-The trip is driven by an authentic desire for students at The University of Gloucestershire to increase their understanding of the world we live in and to begin to see how their actions can both positively and negatively impact the lives of others.
-To hear some student testimonies please click here or visit the student testimony page.
+The trip is driven by an authentic desire for all those involved to increase their understanding of the world we live in and to begin to see how their actions can both positively and negatively impact the lives of others.
+To hear some student and participant testimonies please visit the testimony page.

 Lecturer in Placements and Outreach

 Ben is a University of Gloucestershire Graduate and was first involved in the Sport Malawi Project in 2009.
-Flash forward 6 years later and he is sill involved and is currently the project lead.
+Flash forward 10 years later and he is still involved and is currently part of the Project Leadership Group.
 He is very interested in sports relationship with development, being very keen to ensure it is used responsibly through the project.

 Joe has been on the Chaplaincy team since 2012, when he graduated with a B.A in Performing Arts.
 He became a Christian whilst he was studying at Oxstalls, and so knows what it is like to work on the campus both as a Christian and an Atheist.
 Joe has been involved in the Sport Malawi project for the past 4 years and is an integral member of the everyday running of the project.